 Keep in mind, if the spouse has not been married to the service member for 10 years or longer while the member has been active duty military, the former spouse will not receive any military retirement benefits.

 Furthermore, spouses of former military members are also eligible for complete medical coverage, as well as, exchange and commissary privileges, when,

 - (1) the marriage lasts for at least 20 years

 - (2) the service member has been in the military for at least 20 years

 - (3) the period of the marriage and military service overlap

 Serving an Active Military Spouse

 In order for an Oklahoma court to have jurisdiction over the active military member, he or she needs to be personally served with a summons and a copy of the divorce action.
 In the event of an uncontested divorce, the active duty spouse may not have to be served as long as he or she signs and files a waiver affidavit which acknowledges the divorce action.

-Since military divorce requires special knowledge of laws that do not apply to civilian divorce, it is critical to speak with an experienced divorce lawyer who handles such cases.
 With more than five decades of collective experience, our legal team at the Law Offices of Keith J. Nedwick, P.C. extensively researches and prepares each case, to develop a unique strategy for our clients’ particular situation.